maicol07/nixos-config/README.md

-# Personal config for NixOS-WSL
+# Personal config for NixOS (multi-host, WSL and non-WSL)

 ## What Is Included